Skip to content

 What is Kinship?

-Kinship care comes in many forms, and this page is designed to provide information and advice on each of the different types.
+Our Kinship Local Offer sets out the full range of support available to kinship families in our area.
+This includes support for both kinship carers and the children they care for.
+You can explore the details below.
 If you are unsure whether you are on the right legal arrangement for your circumstances, or you would like to discuss your current order, please contact us.

 Kinship Fostering